Marcell-Gentles/CourseScheduler/data/README.txt

     ]
 }

-The following is an example schedule.
-The sortedSchedules file should contain an array of these.
+The following is an example schedule. sorted_schedules.json should contain an array of these.

 {